bee-Michi/Hello-World-Mania/README.md

 O:
 - Objective-c: Objective-C is a general-purpose, object-oriented programming language that adds Smalltalk-style messaging to the C programming language.
+- Object pascal: Object Pascal is an extension to the programming language Pascal that provides object-oriented programming (OOP) features such as classes and methods.

 P:
 - Pascal: Pascal is an imperative and procedural programming language, designed by Niklaus Wirth as a small, efficient language intended to encourage good programming practices using structured programming and data structuring.